 The C-Suite.
 They’re educated and seasoned professionals.
 They sit in big offices and make decisions that affect the future of the company.
 Why are malicious actors phishing the C-Suite— why do the executives keep biting?
 Why are we seeing so many reports like these:

-Snapchat– An attacker pretended to be Snapchat chief executive Evan Spiegel and tricked an employee into emailing over 700 current or former employees’ information including their names, social security numbers and wage data.
+Snapchat– An attacker pretended to be Snapchat chief executive Evan Spiegel and tricked an employee into emailing over 700 current or former employees’ information including their names, social security numbers, and wage data.

 Mattel – a finance executive wired more than $3 million to the Bank of Wenzhou after the ‘new CEO’ requested a vendor payment.
-According to reports, Mattel quickly realized that it had been victim of a fraudulent request and worked with Chinese authorities to get the money back.
+According to reports, Mattel quickly realized that it had been a victim of a fraudulent request and worked with Chinese authorities to get the money back.

-FACC – Austrian aircraft parts maker, whose customers include Airbus, Boeing and Rolls-Royce, fired their chief executive after cyber criminals stole 50 million euros ($55.7 million) in a so-called “fake president” email scam.
+FACC – Austrian aircraft parts maker, whose customers include Airbus, Boeing, and Rolls-Royce, fired their chief executive after cybercriminals stole 50 million euros ($55.7 million) in a so-called “fake president” email scam.

 So, what’s the solution?
 Testing and training.
-Real world testing and training.
+Real-world testing and training.
 It shouldn’t be just for employee orientation or to check a box for the annual audit.
-It needs to be a as close to what is seen in the wild as possible.
+It needs to be as close to what is seen in the wild as possible.
 It also needs to be regular and consistent.
 Use a managed service provider or have an in-house team run campaigns to the general population and send spear phish to the executives.
-Provide education not only how to identify a phish but how to properly report the phish and make reporting mandatory.
+Provide education on not only how to identify a phish but how to properly report the phish and make reporting mandatory.
 Get the executives to care about security and the rest of the employees will follow.
 Then you’ll start seeing the number of reports start dropping.